alexmoica/ebookGenesis/README.md

 # ebookGenesis
 Download any ebook with just the title!

-Run bot.py and enter your book title and it will automatically retrieve and download it onto your device using IRC Python IRC bot.
+Run bot.py and enter your book title and it will automatically retrieve and download it onto your device using a self-coded IRC bot